Ron Berkowitz

-Ron Berkowitz is an American entrepreneur, publicist and former sports journalist.
+Ron Berkowitz is an American entrepreneur, publicist, and former sports journalist.
 He is the CEO and founder of the New York City-based Berk Communications.

-Early life
+Early life and education

-Berkowitz was born on February 13, 1972, in New York City to parents Jack and Fran Berkowitz.
-He went to high school at West Windsor-Plainsboro High School South.
+Berkowitz was born on February 13, 1972, in New York City, to parents Jack and Fran Berkowitz.
+He graduated from West Windsor-Plainsboro High School South in Princeton Junction, New Jersey.

 Berkowitz attended the University of Miami, where he earned a Bachelor of Science in broadcast journalism and political science with a minor in sports management.

 Career

+Sports broadcasting

 While attending the University of Miami, Berkowitz worked for the university radio station WVUM doing play-by-play broadcasting for Miami Hurricanes baseball, football, and basketball teams.
 He broadcast the Sugar Bowl and the 1992 Orange Bowl.

-After graduating, he began working as a reporter for WTOP in Washington D.C, where he covered the Baltimore Orioles, Washington Wizards, and University of Maryland’s Maryland Terrapins.
-Eventually, Berkowitz took a public relations job with the New York Yankees, before becoming manager of publicity for FOX Television Cable Networks and FX in 1997.
+After graduating, he began working as a reporter for WTOP in Washington, D.C., where he covered the Baltimore Orioles, Washington Wizards, and University of Maryland's Maryland Terrapins.
+He then was hired in a public relations job with the New York Yankees before becoming manager of publicity for FOX Television Cable Networks and FX in 1997.
 In 1999, he left the station and started Berk Communications.